 Todorčević headed out into the world at a time when that it wasn’t a trend.
 He went in search of knowledge and was very courageous in doing so.
 He today attributes that to youth that has no hesitation towards confronting the fears of the unknown.

 “I went to Jerusalem at the suggestion of Keith Devlin, at my own expense.
 My master’s thesis that solved Blumberg’s problem (Andrew Blumberg) interested Canadians from the University of Toronto.
 I had great difficulty obtaining a visa for Canada.
-It seems to me that this was the crucial period of my life.
+It seems to me that this was a crucial period in my life.
 If I hadn’t succeeded in going to Canada, I would have had to return.
 However, by some miracle, good fortune, I don’t know myself how I happened to cross several European borders and even the American border without visas or tickets for return flights.
 That sounds unbelievable, and it really was unbelievable.
 I only had a Canadian visa and nothing else.

 “That workshop in Toronto gave me the opportunity and enough time to solve a new problem, to get into the problems of some other areas.